 |SEE ON AMAZON →|

 The Anker Nebula projector is a great option if you’re looking for something that has a long battery life.
-You can get four hours of video from this projector, which is really great – you’d be able to stream the entirety of The Irishman, as well as the behind the scenes chat.
-But you’d have to download the Netflix app to the Capsule first, since you can’t mirror copyrighted content from your phone.
+You can get four hours of video from this projector, which is really great – you’d be able to stream the entirety of The Irishman, as well as the behind-the-scenes chat.
+But you’d have to download the Netflix app to the Nebula Capsule first since you can’t mirror copyrighted content from your phone.

 You can also use this as a Bluetooth speaker if you want.
 It features a 360 speaker that guarantees great and immersive sound, and its battery can last for up to 30 hours in this mode.
 And that is absolutely insane, especially considering that the device doesn’t even have a big battery capacity.

 The Nebula projector features a max resolution of 1080p, but the native resolution is 480p.
 This means you can stream higher quality stuff from your phone or laptop, but when you’re streaming directly from the projector you’ll get slightly lower quality.

 In addition to that, The Nebula Capsule projector is also incredibly portable.
 In fact, one of the main selling points for this device is that it’s the same size as a can – if there’s room for a beer, there’s definitely enough room for this pico projector.

 The Nebula Capsule is easily the portable projector I would recommend to people who want something they can use off-grid.
 Whether you want to watch movies in your backyard or just be able to dance for 30 hours on a camping trip, the Nebula pico projector is up to the task.